developer0hye/qsort/README.md

 ### Using QSORT in your own project

-Below is the gist of how to instantiate and update SORT.
+Below is the gist of how to instantiate and update QSORT.
 See the ['__main__'](https://github.com/developer0hye/qsort/blob/main/qsort.py#L251-L253) section of [qsort.py](https://github.com/developer0hye/qsort/blob/main/qsort.py) for a complete example.

 ```python
 from qsort import *